 I’m sorry to have to put a damper on this majestic development.
 As with many good things in life, such marvellous achievement comes with a price and negative impact.
 China is now more crowded, noisier, more polluted and more hectic than ever before.
 The newly created rich, the so-called middle class and aspiring ones, are staggering in their numbers and the wealth they have acquired in a very short period of time, and through incredibly easy means are simply overwhelming.
 The demands and love for luxury goods are incredible and it was a truly eye-popping experience for someone who thought she knew China.

-My sister-in-law asked me to buy her a Chanel bag in the UK, which has a price tag of over 30,000 Yuan in China, more than most teachers’ yearly salary there.
-I thought: What the hell?
-Why would someone want a handbag that expensive?
+Another of my relatives asked me to buy her a Chanel bag in the UK, which has a price tag of over 30,000 Yuan in China, more than most teachers’ yearly salary there.
+I thought: Why would someone want a handbag that expensive?
 With that money, I could have supported a few poor kids through their education.
 There are still millions of children in China who could not afford their school fees.

 Anyway, this blog is turning out to be a very long article, so I’m going to stop here.
 In my next blog, I shall continue my rant against capitalism in China and its many pitfalls, as well as its wonders.
 Do drop by again soon and let me hear your comments.